aridjayarecipes/cutesrecipes.web.app/content/post/2305-simple-way-to-make-homemade-bruschetta-picada.md

 1. Take the rib-eye and slice it finely, and again into smaller pieces.
 1. Add into bowl of seasoning and mix well.
 Cover and refrigerate for 2 hours or overnight
 1. Heat skillet on medium heat.
 Cook while stirring to keep moist until desired doneness is reached.
 Reduce heat to allow to rest for 5-10 minutes.
-1. Set oven rack about 6 inches from the heat sauce and preheat the oven's broiler. -  - Brush one side of each slice of bread with remaining olive oil.
+1. Set oven rack about 6 inches from the heat sauce and preheat the oven&#39;s broiler. -  - Brush one side of each slice of bread with remaining olive oil.
 Place bread slices, oiled-side-up, onto a baking sheet.
 1. Broil until golden brown, about 2 minutes; remove from oven.
 1. Spoon tomato mixture evenly over the top of toasted bread slices.
 Top with Picada and drizzle Cilantro Lime Sauce over it.
 1. Serve and enjoy!